imec-int/monument-plwd/README.md

 It is of course possible to add other watches or location tracking devices to fill in your needs but currently within this codebase only the Kompy watches are supported by default.

+### Notifications

+Notifications are sent when a PLWD is not within the specified geofence radius at the time of an ongoing event.

+A cronjob runs each minute to check if a PLWD is too late for an ongoing event.

 ### Testing

 This project includes some integration tests, you can find them [here](./src/__integration_tests__/).